rishikarri/MyReactInterviewGuide/README.md

 componentDidMount - by doing this, you can guarantee that there is actually a component to update.
 Additionally, this will only run one time as opposed to other lifecycle hooks which could trigger an infinite re-render and break your app.

 ### What does shouldComponentUpdate do and why is it important?

+### When would you use a class component over a functional component?

+If your component has state or a lifecycle method, use a class component.
+Otherwise, use a functional component.

+### What are refs in react?

+Refs are an escape hatch which allow you to get direct access to a DOM element.
+In order to use them you attach a ref attribute to your component whose value is a callback function which recieves the underlying DOM element as its first argument.

+### What is a callback?

+A callback function, also known as a Higher Order Function, is a function passed to another function as a parameter.
+By doing this you can execute the function passed as the parameter (the callback function) at a later time.

 ### Other good information to know